Traci Paige Johnson

-Traci Paige Johnson (born April 21, 1969) is an American animator and voice actress best known for creating the Nick Jr. television series, Blue's Clues (1996–2006), its spin-off, Blue's Room (2004–2007), and the reboot series, Blue's Clues & You!
-(2019–present).
-She voices the titular character for the original series and & You!.
+Traci Paige Johnson is an American animator, writer, producer, director, and voice actress best known for co-creating the television series Blue's Clues (1996–2006), its spin-off Blue's Room (2004–2007), and the reboot series Blue's Clues & You!
+(2019–2024).
+She voices the title character for the original and reboot series.
+She also co-created the television series Gabby's Dollhouse (2021–present).

 Biography

+While in high school, Johnson was a member of an award-winning student-produced comedy show, Beyond Our Control which ran on the local NBC affiliate, WNDU-TV, at that time owned and operated by the University of Notre Dame.

+Johnson earned a degree in radio, television, and film at Northwestern University.

+Blue's Clues

-While a student at Northwestern University, where she earned a degree in radio, television, and film, Johnson began developing her "unique signature style of cutout animation using construction paper and everyday objects and textures".
-She was a freelance animator in the early 1990s when cable television network Nickelodeon wanted to create a new television show for preschoolers.
+Johnson was a freelance animator in the early 1990s when cable television network Nickelodeon wanted to create a new television show for preschoolers.
 She already had experience working in children's television.
 In 1994, Johnson, along with producer Angela Santomero and director Todd Kessler, which Nickelodeon executive Brown Johnson called a "green creative team", created the series Blue's Clues.
-According to writer Diane Tracy, Johnson, Santomero, and Kessler did not possess traditional backgrounds of most producers of children's programs, but "did possess an amazing combination of talents, backgrounds, and personal attributes".
-Also, according to Tracy, Johnson would "change the look of preschool children's television".
-Johnson reported that she was cast as the voice of Blue, the show's main animated character because out of the show's crew, she sounded the most like a dog.
+According to Johnson, she was cast as the voice of Blue, because out of the show's crew, she sounded the most like a dog.

-While in high school, she was a member of an award-winning student-produced comedy show, Beyond Our Control which ran on the local NBC affiliate, WNDU-TV, at that time owned and operated by the University of Notre Dame.
+Personal life

 She is married to Robert Mowen (another Beyond Our Control alum) and has three sons: Thomas, Oliver, and Emmet.